There’s nothing quite like a perfectly cooked roast lamb, especially during the holidays.

 Can you freeze roast lamb?

-Roast lamb is okay to freeze for up to two months.
-It needs to be portioned and wrapped first in plastic wrap and then tightly in foil.
-This will help to prevent freezer burn and retain its best quality.
-It’s a good idea to label your frozen lamb with the date, so you know by when to use it.
+Roast lamb freezes well for up to two months.
+Wrap it tightly in foil to avoid freezer burn, and it’s a good idea to label your frozen lamb with the date, so you know when you have to use it.

 How to freeze roast lamb: